boxingbeetle/softfab/README.md

 *Web application for orchestrating build and test execution*

 Read [here](https://boxingbeetle.com/tools/softfab/) more about SoftFab.
-You also can take a look in the [SoftFab factory](https://softfab.io/sf/) where we build and test SoftFab itself.
+You also can take a look at the [SoftFab factory](https://softfab.io/sf/) where we build and test SoftFab itself.

 Work in Progress
 ----------------